apache/iotdb/docs/UserGuide/Maintenance-Tools/TsFile-Sketch-Tool.md

 ./print-tsfile-sketch.sh <TsFile path> (<storage path of the output sketch file>)
 ```

-Note: if the storage path of the output sketch file is not set, the default local path "TsFile_sketch_view.txt" will be used.
+Note: if the storage path of the output sketch file is not set, the default relative path "TsFile_sketch_view.txt" will be used.

 ## Example